mmolari/pairwise_chromosome_comparison/readme.md

   - [x] add periodic boundary conditions
 - [x] block stats
 - [x] core alignments
-- [ ] detect non-syntenic duplications by gluing the paths
+- [x] detect non-syntenic duplications by gluing the paths
   - [x] produce list of Minimal Synteny Units (MSU)
-  - [ ] produce MSU sequences and align with mafft
+  - [x] produce MSU alignments
-    - [ ] enumerate MSU mutations
   - [x] produce MSU dotplots to see ambiguous regions
 - [ ] position in the genome for the mutations / indels
   - [ ] use the block positions dataframe already created, with `(iso, block_id, block_occ)` as index.
   - [ ] define a function to find location within the alignment on the sequence (add/remove indels to position).
   - [ ] check that it works for fwd/rev alignments (check 1-based indexing)
 - [x] block list with positions in the two genomes
-- [ ] note with better description of the results
+- [x] note with better description of the results
-  - [ ] block positions
-  - [ ] graph export (gfa and sequences)
-  - [ ] core alignments and list of mutations